influxdata/docs-v2/content/v2.0/reference/flux/functions/built-in/transformations/aggregates/mode.md

 mode(column: "_value")
 ```

-If there are multiple modes, all are returned in a table in sorted order.
+Multiple modes are returned in a sorted table.
 If there is no mode, `mode()` returns `null`.

 ##### Supported data types